Skip to Main Content

 Featured

 Banks do more than checking and savings and ATMs.
-A personal loan from a bank can offer perks that loans from other lenders don't, including rate discounts and personalized service.
+A personal loan from a bank often offers perks that other lenders don't, including rate discounts and personalized service.
 But there can be drawbacks as well.
-Existing customers usually get the best rates, banks tend to prefer borrowers with high credit scores, and loan approval could take longer compared to online lenders.
+Banks tend to prefer borrowers with high credit scores and existing customers may get the lowest rates.
+Plus, loan approval could take longer compared to online lenders.

 Best banks for personal loans